DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-24-asking-candidates-for-references-to-be-contacted-if-they-accept-an-offer.md

 ---
-title: Asking candidates for references to be contacted if they accept an offer
+title: Asking candidates for reference details
 description: How we changed the application to only require details of people who can give a reference instead of 2 received references.
 date: 2022-10-24
 related: